Trine Dyrholm: Career

 In 2011, Dyrholm won the Bodil Award for Best Actress for her performance in the thriller Hævnen which received the Best Foreign Language Film at the 83rd Academy Awards.

 In 2014 she was selected as a member of the jury for the 64th Berlin International Film Festival.

 She has appeared in both series of Arvingerne (The Legacy), in which she plays the character of Gro Grønnegaard.
-In 2015, Dyrholm won the Robert Award for Best Actress in a Leading Television Role for her performance in that series.
+The series was sold internationally, to over 40 countries, and won several awards in Denmark.
+Dyrholm won the Robert Award for Best Actress for her role in series 2.

+Personal life

+As of 2009, Dyrholm was in a domestic relationship with the actor and choreographer Niclas Bendixen.
+The couple have one son.
+In 2024 it was reported that they were husband and wife (date of marriage unknown).